davidlamt/personal-blog/content/post/software-development/22-keeping-fork-in-sync-in-git.md

 To be honest, submitting a pull request from the command line is a bit confusing to me.
 You can check out the documentation for the `request-pull` command <a href="https://git-scm.com/docs/git-request-pull" target="_blank" rel="nofollow">here</a>.

 Most remote repository hosts (e.g. GitHub, Bitbucket, etc.) have an option to submit a pull request when viewing your remote fork.
-This may be a better option than the command line as the GUI interface is usually more intuitive.
+This may be a better option than the command line as the GUI is usually more intuitive.

 ## Closing Thoughts